 - They confuse and cause errors.
 Just imagine replying more than once to the same note :-(…

 - They might impact your Outlook client loading performance.
 The more messages stored on your computer or server Outlook will need to load on startup, the slower its performance will be.

 - Dups fill up your inbox.
 Business users will need to delete email to to comply with the allocated email storage capacity provided by their IT department.

-Now that we understand the root causes and impact, let’s focus on solutions.
+Now that we understand the root causes and impact, let’s focus on some possible solutions.